 Since 2002, Philadelphia FIGHT’s Critical Path Project worked with many local technology groups, including the Digital Justice Coalition, KEYSPOTS, and several other organizations working on digital literacy to advocate for increased access to technology for low-income citizens.
 Joining with several key partners, including the City of Philadelphia and the Urban Affairs Coalition, we applied for federal broadband stimulus funding through the NTIA (National Telecommunications Infrastructure Administration) in 2010.
 Thanks to stimulus funding granted through 2013, the Critical Path Project, helped to create or enhance 27 Public Computer Centers around the city of Philadelphia and is providing Digital Literacy Training to thousands of people.

-Today, Philadelphia FIGHT’s Critical Path Project has expanded its vision and scope.
+Today, Philadelphia FIGHT’s Critical Path Learning Center has expanded its vision and scope.
 It is a digital inclusion training and advocacy program that enables low-income people to have access to the Internet and digital literacy training, and know where to find critical, trustworthy, and lifesaving health information.
 The Critical Path Project serves all people of all ages.